ecthelionvi/NeoSwap.nvim/README.md

 ```vim
 :NeoSwapNext
 ```
-Similarly, to swap the position of adjacent words to the left of the cursor, use the `NeoSwapPrev` command:
+To swap the position of adjacent words to the left of the cursor, use the `NeoSwapNext` command:

 ```vim
 :NeoSwapPrev